mikilukasik/litState/README.md

 ### Router and Link Components

-Use the Router and Link components for navigation:
+Use the Router and Link components with `navigate` Method:

 ```javascript
 const Home = () => html`